g-libardi/freight-management-system/backend/README.md

 | **Auth Session** | | |
 | POST   | /auth/session   | Create a new session       |
 | DELETE | /auth/session   | Delete the current session |

-## API Authentication
-The API uses API key authentication.
-To authenticate, you must provide an API key in the `X-API-KEY` header.
-The API key is defined in the environment variable `API_KEY`.

-## User Authentication and Authorization
-User authentication is done through sessions.
-To authenticate, you must create a session by sending a POST request to `/session` with the user's username and password.
-The session token will be returned in the response.
-To authorize a request, you must provide the session token in the `Authorization` header.